marcos-araujo/Web-Tasks/README.md

-# Web Tasks
+# SpringMVC Tasks
-> Create, edit, delete, open and close tasks.
+Create, edit, delete, open and close tasks.

 ## General info
 Project created for the purpose of studying the some java technologies.